 Find out more info: What is elopement?

-Love and Ventures are Andrea and Mario, elopement photographer and videographer, working in Scotland & Europe.
-With years of experience shooting elopements and intimate weddings in all kinds of landscapes, we decided to create this guide to serve you as a good starting point for planning your elopement in Scotland.
+We are Andrea and Mario, elopement photographer and videographer, and we have been documenting elopements all across Europe for almost 10 years now.
+With years of experience in documenting elopements and weddings in all kinds of landscapes, we decided to create this guide to serve you as a starting point for planning your elopement in Scotland.

 Let the adventure begin!